 life2vec

-our work, so be careful.
+work, so be careful.

 Transformer models (the technology we use) have been developed to find patterns in language.
 By structuring lives in sequences, we can identify very complicated patterns in life-events (Just as in language, where the ordering of words is very important, so is the ordering of events in human lives.
 In a US context, for example, it matters if you get a job with health care and then get sick, rather than first getting sick without having the healthcare).